ome/www.openmicroscopy.org/_posts/2016-03-21-windows-support.md

 The focus of our OMERO 5.2.1 release was on deployment, following feedback from system administrators (e.g. [this forum thread](https://www.openmicroscopy.org/community/viewtopic.php?f=5&t=7924)).
-We improved our server installation guides and OMERO.web deployment documentation and provided stepwise deployment scripts, e.g. for CentOS 6 with Python 2.7.
+We improved our server installation guides and OMERO.web deployment documentation, and provided stepwise deployment scripts, e.g. for CentOS 6 with
+Python 2.7.
 We extensively used [Docker](https://www.docker.com/) to test our Linux installation scripts and also to test our installation documentation.
 All the installation scripts are available (see